conrad-blucher-institute/semaphore/README.md

   - Python 3.10.5

 0. You will need to create a `.env` file in the root directory of the project.
 This file will contain the environment variables for the docker container.
 You can copy the contents of `env.dist` and replace the values with your own.
-1. Launch task in VSCode Debugger: `compose dev up`
+1. Ensure that Docker Desktop is running on your machine
+2. Run `docker compose build` and `docker compose up` (run `docker compose up -d` to run in the background)
-2. SSH into semaphore container: `docker exec -it semaphore-scheduler bash` (if you decide to run the python code without the container, you can skip step 2,3)
+3. SSH into semaphore container: `docker exec -it semaphore-core bash`
-3. Navigate and run command from inside the container as needed
+4. Navigate and run command from inside the container as needed (e.g. `python3 tools/init_db.py` to init the DB)
-4. Database can be access using pgAdmin or VSCode Postgresql Explorer plugin
+5. Database can be accessed using pgAdmin or VSCode Postgresql Explorer plugin
  ![Register DB to pgAdmin](https://user-images.githubusercontent.com/7061990/268778360-2b92cdc0-19dd-48ae-853c-c52876f747d3.png)
  ![Enter your database credentials to register to pgAdmin](https://user-images.githubusercontent.com/7061990/268778380-36b907c7-da08-4ba8-a232-0c7646dfbb82.png)
-5. To stop the containers: Stop the debugger (or Shift + F5)
+6. To stop the containers: Press `ctrl+C` in the terminal or if running in background close in Docker Desktop (`docker compose down` also works)
+7. If you are making changes to the code, be sure to `docker compose down` and `docker compose build` before `docker compose up`.
+If you are making changes to the database, be sure to delete the existing DB volume on Docker Desktop before building again

 ## Running Semaphore